 You have a beautiful garden and you soak in all its beauty sitting in the comforts of your conservatory.
 The Niger Seeds bird food and the Sunflower Hearts bird food that you regularly replenish the bird table with are attracting the robins, collared doves, magpies and wood pigeons to your garden.
+Alternatively, you may want to keep birds out of your pond, so a large bird net may be what is needed for your garden.

 Do you stop at this?
 The gardener inside you will definitely want to add to the aesthetic appeal of the property.
 So what can you do next?
 Laying a garden path would be a great addition to your property if you already don’t have one.
+Why not create one leading up to your hammock stand?

 Talk of laying a path in your garden and you are likely to have several questions in your mind – how to lay a garden path or how to lay a garden path with gravel?
 We have the answers and shall address all the doubts you have in your mind.
 In this detailed guide we bring to you step by step guide for laying different types of garden path and also discuss other important topics related to laying a garden.